mevid93/dijkstra/README.md

 ```
 PathFinder.exe map.txt
 ```

-* For the example map provided in the Examples folder, the optimal path has 9 trees ('X') along it.
-The path is presented in the picture above.

 ## Map file limitations
 * first row should contain starting point coordinate (must be inside map area)